 - General tips for trading ETFs: - 1.
 Use limit orders to attain protection from sudden price moves - 2.
 For large trades, place large portions of the trade at once, so the designated broker understands the need to create new ETFs to meet the demand - 3.
-Avoid trading in the first 15 minutes or last 15 minutes of the trading day - 4.
-Avoid trading ETFs when the market for their underlying securities is closed - 5.
+Avoid trading ETFs when the market for their underlying securities is closed - 4.
 Be careful when trading in ETFs where any major underlying holding is halted based on news or a corporate action